aws-samples/amazon-managed-service-for-apache-flink-examples/CONTRIBUTING.md

   versions, external dependencies, permissions, and runtime configuration.
 Use [this example](https://github.com/aws-samples/amazon-managed-service-for-apache-flink-examples/tree/main/java/KafkaConfigProviders/Kafka-SASL_SSL-ConfigProviders) as a reference.
 * Make sure the example works with what explained in the README, and without any implicit dependency or configuration.
+* Add an entry for the new example in the top-level [README](README.md) or in the README of the subfolder, if the example is in a subfolder such as `java/FlinkCDC` or `java/Iceberg`

 #### AWS authentication and credentials